 Xylitol also feeds the friendly bacteria in your gut, acting as a soluble fiber and improving your digestive health (25).

 Summary Xylitol may increase collagen production and reduce your risk of osteoporosis.
 It also feeds the friendly bacteria in your gut.

 In humans, xylitol is absorbed slowly and has no measurable effect on insulin production.

-Xylitol may also have detrimental effects on liver function in dogs, with high doses causing liver failure (26).
+Xylitol may also have detrimental effects on liver function in dogs, with high doses causing liver failure (27).

-However, the body seems to adjust very well to xylitol.
+This can lead to gas, bloating and diarrhea.
+However, your body seems to adjust very well to xylitol.

-That being said, long-term consumption of xylitol does appear to be completely safe.
+Long-term consumption of xylitol does appear to be completely safe.

-If you want to sweeten something, xylitol is an excellent choice.
+As a sweetener, xylitol is an excellent choice.